In 2013, tuition for full-time students at Trinity College of Nursing and Health Sciences was $24,989 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Trinity College undergrads use financial aid to to cover the cost of tuition.
-In 2021, 101 of the 232 undergrads enrolled received financial aid.
-Trinity College meets 76 percent of the demonstrated financial need for undergraduates.
+In 2022, 101 of the 232 undergrads enrolled received financial aid.
+Trinity College meets 76% of the demonstrated financial need for undergraduates.

 |Most Common Loans for Trinity College Students|

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.

 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
 For more information on Trinity College financial aid, keep reading, or visit their financial aid website.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.